Harish5nu/MyFirstJava/README.md

-This is just basic code in java!!
+This is just basic example code in java!!